 THE VALUE OF WORKING FOR A STARTUP

 “Starting a business is incredibly challenging,” says Bryan Chambers, the Blackstone LaunchPad director.

 “One of the most valuable experiences a student or future entrepreneur can do is work for a startup.
-This provides real insights about how competitive the startup environment is and helps workers understand how to cope with unpredictable and extreme work environments.
+This provides real insights into how competitive the startup environment is and helps workers understand how to cope with unpredictable and extreme work environments.
 More times than not, team members have to wear many hats and learn new tasks and skills that were not expected.”

 “With China, patience is most important to building successful relationships — it’s a big strategy, and it’s very complex.”
+BRYAN CHAMBERS

 Blackstone LaunchPad helped Voit sharpen his presentation and pitch for the Houston event.
 “We’re here to help create results and produce outcomes,” says Bryan Chambers, the Blackstone LaunchPad director.

-Chambers has less to do with production of new products and ideas and more with helping entrepreneurs execute their strategies.
+Chambers has less to do with the production of new products and ideas and more with helping entrepreneurs execute their strategies.